wswebcreation/wdio-native-app-compare/docs/OPTIONS.md

 One or multiple elements that need to be blocked out on a screen that can be provided in an Array with objects like this.
 You can also add an additional margin, this will be in pixels based on the actual screenshot.
+If it is expected that the element his selector will return multiple elements an `elementNumber` can be provided to tell which element should be blocked out

 > **NOTE:**
-> If an element (selector) returns multiple matched elements all matching elements will automatically be blocked out.
+> If an element (selector) returns multiple matched elements all matching elements will automatically be blocked out, this can be prevented by providing the `elementNumber`

 ```js
 browser.compareScreen(